-BR15.
+BC14.
 The factors discussed above support the recommendation that the Board and the PCC should consider whether lenders and other creditors or investors commonly disregard the quantitative effect of applying particular recognition or measurement guidance in evaluating the relevance of the resulting information for users of financial statements.
-The Board and the PCC also should consider whether lenders commonly accept financial statements that are qualified because of exceptions or modifications to recognition or measurement guidance (that is, intentional exceptions or modifications to one or more aspects of U.S. GAAP).
+The Board and the PCC also should consider whether lenders commonly accept financial statements that are qualified because of modifications to recognition or measurement guidance (that is, intentional modifications to one or more aspects of U.S. GAAP).
 Examining the most common reasons for issuing qualified financial statement reports would help in evaluating whether the guidance results in information that is not relevant to lenders' credit-making decisions and that may not be relevant to other creditors and significant investors and/or whether the guidance is overly complex or costly for preparers to apply.

-BR16.
-The Board and the PCC also should consider whether users commonly adjust financial statements by applying an alternative accounting method.
+BC15.
+The Board and the PCC also should consider whether private company users commonly adjust financial statements by applying an alternative accounting method.
 By substituting an alternative accounting method, users incur additional time and costs to adjust financial statements to better reflect the information necessary to satisfy their objective.
 In addition, some users indicated that in certain instances they substitute reported amounts on the basis of their estimates determined using an alternative method because it reflects a more realistic result about future cash flows.
 Those users most often obtain the information necessary to make those adjustments directly from the preparer by means of discussions with management, review of due diligence questionnaires, review of tax returns, or receipt of subsequent interim financial information.

 - e.
-Is the primary purpose of the guidance to provide information about historical events and transactions rather than to provide information with predictive value to help users in making their forecasts of future cash flows? - f.
-Does the guidance require that the threshold for recognizing or measuring a transaction or event be at least probable of occurring? - g.
+Does the guidance require that the threshold for recognizing or measuring a transaction or event be at least probable of occurring? - f.
 Does the guidance relate to loss contingencies or commitments that could significantly affect future cash flows?
-If yes, consider whether disclosing the event or circumstance would likely satisfy the needs of users. - h.
-Does the measurement guidance reflect volatility in financial statements resulting from underlying changes in market prices of debt instruments or certain derivatives that can reverse in the future because the instrument or derivative has a defined maturity or term? - i.
+If yes, consider whether disclosing the event or circumstance would likely satisfy the needs of users. - g.
+Does the measurement guidance reflect volatility in financial statements resulting from underlying changes in market prices of debt instruments or certain derivatives that are expected to reverse contractually in the future because the instrument or derivative has a defined maturity or term? - h.
 Is it likely that users that are interested in the transaction, event, or balance can obtain information directly from management that can reasonably satisfy the objective of the guidance?